Skip to content

 IDE Support

 The IDE Specialist with the University of Utah Clinical Research Support Office (CRSO) assists sponsor-investigators with all aspects of the IDE process documented in this SOP.
 Sponsor-investigators within departments that do not provide IDE services should contact the CRSO IDE Specialist.
 Some departments may offer qualified IDE support.
 In such cases, sponsor-investigators are welcome to utilize their department resources.
-However, sponsor-investigators and department-specific IDE representatives are still welcome to collaborate with the CRSO IDE specialist if they have questions or require additional support.
-The CRSO IDE Specialist may be contacted by emailing CRSO.FDAsupport@hsc.utah.edu.
+However, finalized versions of all IDE documents must be sent to the CRSO IDE Specialist for review and approval prior to submission.
+Sponsor-investigators and department-specific IDE representatives are welcome to collaborate with the CRSO IDE specialist if they have questions or require additional support.
+The CRSO IDE Specialist may be contacted by emailing CRSO.FDAsupport@hsc.utah.edu

 IDE Guidance